 Massey to pay for health screening of slurry victims

-Posted on behalf of The Bell Law Firm, PLLC on Feb 25, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Feb 25, 2011 in Coal Mining Accidents

 One lawsuit against Massey Energy Co. advanced this week when the company announced it will fund medical monitoring for the southern West Virginia residents involved in a coal slurry case.
 The agreement came out of the latest mediation session between the mining giant and the plaintiffs' counsel.
 Both sides say there's quite a bit of work yet to close the matter.
 Massey is juggling this suit with many others, including claims related to the Upper Big Branch coal mine accident .